dsteinberg/libcluster/README.txt

     mkdir build
     cd build

-4) To build libcluster INCLUDING the AUV pipeline tools, run the following from the build directory:
+4) To build libcluster, run the following from the build directory:

         cmake ..
         make